 Sweaters in the early 1900-1910 decade were called Knit Sweater Coats or Sweater Jackets.
 Edwardian women’s sweater coats buttoned up in a single or double breasted style with large pearl buttons.
 Pullover sweaters were only worn by men and children, hence the distinction.
 With such large Gibson Girl hair, it was impractical for women to use a pullover sweater.

 Sweaters were worn untucked except for Golf Coats, which were thin and blouse-like and worn tucked into skirts.
 The shape of the sweater coat mimicked the shape of blouses and the corseted body.
 The S-curve silhouette is seen above and in the sweaters below with their large puffy mutton sleeves and pigeon breasted fronts.
 The sweater coat collar was a V-neck with thick contrasting trim and cuffs.
 Some sweaters came with a matching knit sash tie.
 These were called Skating Coats (as in Ice Skating — a favorite winter activity).

 Since so few Edwardian era pictures came in color, I tried to colorize the 1909 sweater above to reflect the “grey with cardinal red trim” colors it could be purchased in.
 Other colors available were solid grey, navy, white, black, and cardinal.

-By 1910 the exaggerated S curve shape was replaced by a more natural hour glass shape moving towards the boyish flat shape of the 1920s.
-Sweaters narrowed to fit the new silhouette as well as grew longer to hang over the entire hip.
+By 1910, the exaggerated S-curve shape was replaced by a more natural hourglass shape, moving towards the boyish flat shape of the 1920s.
+Sweaters narrowed to fit the new silhouette as well as growing longer to hang over the entire hip.
 Pearl buttons were replaced by matching knit buttons on some heavy winter sweaters.